Applying

 …And on and on!

 One size doesn’t fit all for most things in life, and resumes are no exception.
-Which is a good thing—no need to cram your unique career path and experiences into a template that doesn’t show your best side.
+This is good!
+No need to cram your unique career path and experiences into a template that doesn’t show your best side.

 The resume has morphed from a bland business document into your personal marketing tool.
 This is your opportunity to pack a one-two punch of style and substance.